 Simply put, Lebanese banks now get to determine who gets to transfer dollars, how much, and when.
 And, if you’re reason isn’t “good enough”, you’re out of luck.

-Lebanon already has a shortage of dollars and is the third largest debt to GDP level in the world.
-So, if there is massive exodus of dollars from the country, it could cause a run on the banks and be even more disastrous for Lebanon’s banking sector.
+Lebanon already has a shortage of dollars and is the third-largest debt to GDP level in the world.
+So, if there is a massive exodus of dollars from the country, it could cause a run on the banks and be even more disastrous for Lebanon’s banking sector.